 There is a particularly nice cluster of trees between Gamma and Dulcimet Court.
 And you'll see many more nice blossoms on sidestreets including Tuba, Spinet, and Mandolin Court.

-Extend your fun with a hike on the Wolf Trap Trail Loop at nearby Wolf Trap Park.
+Extend your fun with a picnic or a hike on the Wolf Trap Trail Loop at nearby Wolf Trap Park.

 Meadowlark Gardens Connector Trail, Vienna Virginia

 There is a pretty cluster of late-blooming cherry trees on the outer grounds of Meadowlark Botanical Gardens.
-These trees line a corner of the Meadowlark Connector Trail, at the southeast edge of the park.
-You'll find this group of trees at the corner of Beulah Road and Meadowlark Road in Vienna Virginia.
+These trees line a corner at the southeast edge of the park, at the corner of Beulah Road and Meadowlark Road in Vienna Virginia.

 Like East Potomac Park, these late-blooming cherry trees are ideal to visit by bicycle or on foot.
 You can ride or walk to the trees from the W&OD Bike Trail, following the Meadowlark Connector Trail.
 Just be prepared for some steep hills on your way.